HCI-Groovy-Goobers-II/deliverable2/README.rst

 #########

-For a quick recap our project and problem space, the Groovy Goobers are seeking to create a solution suitable for university students to rate each other nad view ratings of each other from course team projects.
+For a quick recap our project and problem space, the Groovy Goobers are seeking to create a solution suitable for university students to rate each other and view ratings of each other from course team projects.
 Additionally, our solution aims at making issuing and tracking peer evaluations easier on an instructor's end by allowing the professor to issue peer evaluations within the platform per project.
 The peer evaluations are intended to cumulatively form each student's rating.